Introduction

 Neural Recordings

 Recordings were logged using White Matter’s eCube headstage system.
 At the beginning of each recording session, the marmoset was restrained, but not head-fixed, in a chair, and the White Matter’s data logger was connected to the headstage chips in the head chamber.
 The logger was secured in place with a cap.
 The marmoset was previously habituated to this restraint process, and the process typically lasted approximately 5 minutes.
-The marmoset was then placed in the transparent behavior box and allowed to engage in the behavioral task with his partner.
+The marmoset was then transferred to their transparent behavior box, which was placed on the rig next to their partner’s box, allowing both to engage in the behavioral task.
 On neural recording days, behavioral sessions consisted of one block of the Mutual Cooperation task and one block of the Self-Reward task, each lasting approximately 10 minutes.
 After the behavioral testing, the marmoset was again placed in the chair for removal of the data logger.
 Electrical signals were collected at 20kHz from the probe.
-Action potential waveforms were extracted using Kilosort2 44 and manually sorted into single-units and multi-units using phy.
+Action potential waveforms were extracted using Kilosort2 51 and manually sorted into single-units and multi-units using phy, an open-source Python library for manual clustering of electrophysiology data.

 Results